How To Use SimpleDraw

 Drag tools.
 These are tools that are activated by holding down the mouse button, and dragging the mouse with the mouse button down.
 E.g. the Move Tool

 - An important point to note is that a “Click Tool” and a “Drag Tool” can be active at the same time.
-This reduces the frequency of “tool swapping” while using SimpleDraw
+SimpleDraw will apply the appropriate tool, depending on whether the mouse is clicked, or dragged.
+See also notes on “Tool Selection” below.

 -